Our grads get great jobs!

 Travel 95 - Advanced Travel Concepts (offered once a year, usually in the spring)

 This course will take you further into practical application of basic skills.
 You'll learn how to use the Internet to do in-depth research, and you'll explore various options for booking travel.
 We'll talk about comparing and recommending tours, locating unique accommodations, partnering with suppliers, and promoting yourself and your business.
 Assumes basic knowledge of travel terms and concepts.
+Completion of TRAVL 72 (Introduction to Travel) or equivalent, is strongly advised.
 Please email Debbie Wilson at firstname.lastname@example.org when you have enrolled for this class or if you have questions.
 3 units

 Travel 77 -- Customized Vacation Planning (offered once a year, usually in the spring)

 This course will give you the tools to research, design and price customized trips.
 You will develop skills in using online resources to research itineraries for individual travelers, groups, and incentive tours.
 You will learn how to plan a complete itinerary, select appropriate vendors, finalize the arrangements and promote the tour.
 This is a required course for the Cruise Specialist Certificate.
 Basic knowledge of travel industry terms and concepts assumed.
+Completion of TRAVL 72 (Introduction to Travel) or equivalent, is strongly advised.
 Offered once a year, usually in spring.
 Please email Chris McGill at email@example.com when you have enrolled for this class or if you have any questions.
 2 units

 Travel 114 -- Group Travel Management (1.5 units)